aeagle/site-search.net/README.md

 {
     ...

-    app.UseSearch<SearchItem>("/search");
+    app.UseSearch<SearchItem>(
+        "/search",
+        opts => opts
+            .FacetOn(x => x.Field(f => f.Category), maxFacets: 50)
+            .FacetOn(x => x.Field(f => f.MonthYear), maxFacets: 50)
+    );

     ...
 }
 ```

 When requests are made to the path specified `/search`, SiteSearch.NET will automatically perform searches based on the criteria passed in the query string of the request and place the results in a search context.
+Options passed here allow defaults to be applied to all searches.

 #### Ingestion